 - If you don't have a big stove-to-oven dish, no worries!
 Make the filling in a pot, transfer it to a baking dish, toss on tots, move on with your life.
 We are good people.

-Besides the chicken, we're using onion, celery, carrot, butter, flour, heavy cream, frozen peas, and tater tots.
+For this dish we are using chicken, onion, celery, carrot, butter, flour, heavy cream, frozen peas, and tater tots.

-Again, swaps: use cornstarch whisked with a bit of cold stock instead of flour for a GF version.
-Any veggies you like.
+- Use any veggies you like.
 Any kind of stock you have.
-Seriously go to town with swaps here.
+Seriously, go to town with swaps here.

 Start by heating a large skillet to medium heat with some butter.
 Preheat the oven to 400F.